monayemkhan/heart-care-react-authentication/README.md

 ### App.js

 In App.js file you can see the Router of this website.
 I just simply rename the BrowserRoter as Router and I use Header Component before the Switch and footer after the Switch for show in all pages.I use Navlink instant of a tag for load the data without loading the site.
-And also use a private route for not accesable component
+And also use a private route for not accesable component.

 ### Header